Sri-Vallabh/LLM-based-restaurant-reservation-chatbot/README.md

 ```

 Ensure the `restaurant_reservation.db` is in the /db folder inside  the root directory.
 This contains all restaurant, table, slot, and reservation data.

 ---

-## 🧠 Language Model
+## 🧠 Language Model & Retrieval Architecture

-This project uses **Meta’s LLaMA 3 8B** language model (`llama3-8b-8192`) served via **Groq’s OpenAI-compatible API**, leveraging their ultra-fast **LPU (Language Processing Unit)** hardware for low-latency inference.
-The model is accessed using the `openai` Python library with a simple configuration that sets the base URL to Groq's endpoint.
-The system employs a **RAG (Retrieval-Augmented Generation)**-like approach to extract relevant data from the reservation database, ensuring responses are grounded in real-time availability and user-specific details.
-It supports a context window of **8192 tokens**, allowing it to handle extended conversations, database results, and prompt history efficiently.
-It is used in a **modular, multi-step fashion** to handle different aspects of the reservation flow:
+This project leverages **Meta’s LLaMA 3 8B** language model (`llama3-8b-8192`), accessed via **Groq’s OpenAI-compatible API**.
+Groq’s unique **LPU (Language Processing Unit)** hardware delivers ultra-fast inference speeds—up to 876 tokens per second for LLaMA 3 8B—enabling near-instantaneous responses even for complex, multi-step conversations.
+The model’s 8192-token context window allows it to efficiently process extended dialogues, rich database results, and prompt histories.

+The system is built around a **Retrieval-Augmented Generation (RAG)** architecture.
+Here’s how it works:

+- **Semantic Search & Retrieval:**
+  - **ChromaDB** is used as the vector database to store embeddings of restaurant, table, and slot data.
+  - User queries and database content are converted to embeddings using the **all-MiniLM-L6-v2** sentence transformer model from Hugging Face’s Sentence Transformers library.
+  - This enables the system to quickly find semantically similar information, such as restaurants matching a cuisine or tables with specific features.
+- **Grounding in Real-Time Data:**
+  - The LLM is provided with both the results of semantic search and, when needed, structured data retrieved from the SQLite database.
+  - This ensures responses are always up-to-date and contextually accurate.
+- **Modular, Multi-Step Processing:**
+  - The LLM is used in a modular fashion, with specialized prompts for each stage of the conversation:

+### **Key Processing Steps**

+1. **Intent Detection**
-1. **Intent Detection**: Determines what the user wants to do—whether it's booking a table, checking availability, asking general questions, or greeting or even rubbish(handling edge cases).
+   Determines the user’s goal—booking a table, checking availability, asking general questions, or handling edge cases and non-sequiturs.

+2. **Information Extraction**
-2. **Information Extraction**: Parses free-form user input to extract structured fields like restaurant name, user name, contact info, party size, and reservation time.
+   Extracts structured fields (restaurant name, user name, contact info, party size, reservation time) from free-form user input.

+3. **Extracting information from database**
+   - **Semantic Search:** For natural language queries (e.g., “Italian restaurants with outdoor seating”), the LLM triggers a semantic search in ChromaDB, powered by `all-MiniLM-L6-v2` embeddings.
+   ### Cases where semantic search approach fails:
-3. **SQL Query Generation**: If the user asks about availability or restaurant details, the model generates precise `SELECT` queries based on the schema to fetch relevant data from the database.
+   - **SQL Query Generation:** For precise data requests (e.g., “Show all tables available at 7pm”), the LLM generates SQL queries to fetch data from the SQLite database.

+4. **Result Interpretation**
-4. **Result Interpretation**: Converts raw SQL result tables into human-readable summaries, ensuring the response is conversational and helpful.
+   Converts raw SQL or semantic search results into clear, conversational summaries for the user.

-5. **Multi-Turn Dialogue Management**: Maintains context across multiple messages, uses previous inputs and system memory to hold state, and builds a coherent and helpful conversation thread with the user.
+5. **Multi-Turn Dialogue Management**
+   Maintains context across messages, using previous inputs and system memory to build coherent, helpful conversations with the user.

-Each of these tasks is handled through **specialized prompts**, improving modularity and reliability.

-Note: Final reservation is not performed by the llm for security reasons, there is a separate logic module to do the final booking.
+### **Security & Control**

+- **No Direct Booking by LLM:**
+  For security, the LLM is not permitted to perform direct database modifications.
+Final reservations are handled by a dedicated, safeguarded logic module.
+- **Prompt Engineering:**
+  Each task (intent, extraction, query, summarization) is managed by a specialized prompt, improving reliability and modularity.

 ---

+## **In summary:**
+This architecture combines the speed and intelligence of LLaMA 3 via Groq with robust retrieval from ChromaDB (using `all-MiniLM-L6-v2` embeddings) and SQLite, ensuring fast, accurate, and context-aware responses for every user query.

 ## 💬 Example User Journeys with Application Walkthrough